Skip to main content

 You can directly apply the Filter by Color feature of Filter command to filter cells by specific font or background color in Excel.

-1. Select the column range you will filter cells by font or background color, and then click Data > Filter.
+1. Select the column range you will filter cells by font or background color, and then click "Data" > "Filter".

-2. Click the drop down arrow > Filter by Color.
+2. Click the drop down arrow > "Filter by Color".
 Then you can see all cell colors and font colors of current column range are listed out.
-Click on any cell color or font color will filter all cells based on it.
+Clicking on any cell color or font color filters all cells based on the selected color.

 3.4.3.2 Filter by multiple background colors with User-defined function and the Filter command